suds05/TimeSeriesForecastMongo/README.md

 1. Simple Python process with primarily relying on [MongoDB aggregation pipelines](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/)
 2. PySpark process using [MongoDB Spark Connector](https://www.mongodb.com/docs/spark-connector/v10.2/)

-For the Forecasting, we will try to use techniques detailed in these papers:
+For the Forecasting, we will try to use statistical techniques detailed in this paper:
 1. [Time series forecasting used for real-time anomaly detection on websites](https://www.semanticscholar.org/paper/Time-series-forecasting-used-for-real-time-anomaly-Galvas/43aa251f185ac6c85b988f2c0b96572eb0b26bca)
 2. [An Introductory Study on Time Series Modeling and Forecasting](https://arxiv.org/abs/1302.6613)

+I have found this website giving a good outline for the implemenation: [https://www.bounteous.com/](https://www.bounteous.com/insights/2020/09/15/forecasting-time-series-model-using-python-part-two/)

 ## Data used
 MongoDB atlas comes preloaded with a [sample_mflix](https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/#std-label-mflix-movies) database containing data on movies and movie theaters.
 The movies collection contains details on movies.
 Each document contains a single movie, and information such as its title, release year, and cast.